Circassian genocide: Contemporary Struggle for Circassian Language and Culture

 In June 2018, a law promoting Russification was passed: the study of all non-Russian languages in schools became voluntary, while the study of Russian remained compulsory.
 Circassians (Adygs) consider the de facto abolition of indigenous languages as a continuation of the Russian extermination and expulsion of the Circassian population from the North Caucasus, which began in 1864 with deportation and genocide.

-Aslan Beshto, chairman of the Kabarda Congress, believes that the main task for Circassians today is to preserve their native language, which is the key to their ethnic identity.
+Aslan Beshto, chairman of the Kabarda Congress, believes that the main task for Circassians today is to preserve their native language, which he sees as the key to their ethnic identity.

 Circassian activists say that Circassian culture is still practically not presented to the public, in particular, there are very few books in the Circassian language.

 Asker Sokht, chairman of the public organization Adyge Khase in Krasnodar Krai, also believes that "the main tasks facing Circassians as an ethnic group are the preservation of their language and culture".
 In 2014, he was detained and sentenced to eight days of arrest.
 Soht's detention was related to his criticism of the Sochi Olympics, as well as his active public activities.

-Since the beginning of 2022, the authorities have been working systematically and systematically to cancel Circassian (Adyghe) commemorative and festive events.
+Since the beginning of 2022, the Russian authorities have been working systematically to cancel Circassian (Adyghe) commemorative and festive events.
 Under far-fetched pretexts, they banned the celebration of the Circassian flag day, and later banned the procession that had become traditional in honor of the mourning day of May 21.
+The procession still took place in Nalchik in 2026, despite warnings from the authorities.